-Risk management - Bayside's approach Council's risk management framework includes: an adopted Risk Management Policy a Risk Management Strategy which details the approach insurance with CivicRisk, a local government insurance mutual risk Registers, documented risks, controls, actions and responsibilities risk reporting on a quarterly basis including ongoing and emerging issues.
-In addition, Council: reviews Strategic Risks annually to identify emerging risks with lessons
+- Organisational Emergency Management - Organisational Resilience Framework including Business Continuity Management - IT Disaster Recovery - Crisis Management - insurance with CivicRisk, a local government insurance mutual - risk Registers, documented risks, controls, actions and responsibilities - risk reporting on a quarterly basis including ongoing and emerging issues.

+In addition, Council:

-- learned applied - considers the external and internal environment changes as they impact upon risks - provides regular risk, insurance and claims education and awareness training - reviews risk management practices, policies and procedures as required.
+- reviews Strategic Risks annually to identify emerging risks with lessons learned applied - considers the external and internal environment changes as they impact upon risks - provides regular risk, insurance and claims education and awareness training - reviews risk management practices, policies and procedures as required. - provides induction and annual refresher training on Risk Management

 Business continuity during disruption to services is a significant risk to Council's operations.
 Its aim is to maintain services and continue to offer customer functions or ensure they are restored to an acceptable level as quickly as possible.

 Business Continuity Plans:

-- are in place for all major sites, providing a way forward in the event of a . disruption such as fire, storm, infrastructure, or a cyber breach - along with supporting documents and delegations allow for a series of actions to be implemented once an emergency has been declared by the General Manager.
+- have been reviewed and tested and focus on the restoration of Critical Business Functions at any organisational level - along with supporting documents and delegations allow for a series of actions to be implemented once an emergency has been declared by the General Manager.